vineeth2309/IOU/README.md

 # IOU
-Function to calculate Intersection over Union of bounding boxes
+Code contains a simple function to calculate the IOU of 2 boxes.

+Requirements:
+ 1) python2/python3
+ 2) opencv (pip install opencv-python)